Ch3ngGuo/Ch3ngGuo.github.io/_pages/about.md

 >                                                                                                                                                                                                                    -Max Weber

-Recent News
+# Recent News
 ------
-[2023/ 10] I won a national scholarship for graduate school (Top 3%).
+[Oct.
+2023] I won a national scholarship for graduate school (Top 2%).

-[2023/ 03] Our paper has been accepted by *IEEE TRANSACTIONS ON INSTRUMENTATION AND MEASUREMENT*.
+[Mar.
+2023] Our paper has been accepted by *IEEE TRANSACTIONS ON INSTRUMENTATION AND MEASUREMENT*.

+# Selected Publications

+**C. Guo**, F. Hu and Y. Hu, "Concealed Object Detection for Passive Millimeter-Wave Security Imaging Based on Task-Aligned Detection Transformer," in IEEE Transactions on Instrumentation and Measurement, vol. 72, pp. 1-13, 2023, Art no. 5011513, doi: 10.1109/TIM.2023.3261932.